🇦🇺

 💡 Tips

-• Demonstrate strong ties to your home country and realistic travel plans to support your genuine temporary entrant position.
+• Show strong ties to your home country to demonstrate genuine temporary entry

 1460d